-If Southwest Airlines isn’t your airline of choice, the Chase Sapphire Preferred could be a rewards card worth considering.
+Even if Southwest Airlines is your airline of choice, the Chase Sapphire Preferred could still be a rewards card worth considering.
 Although it charges a higher annual fee, the Sapphire Preferred offers a few benefits that might outweigh the added costs.

-For example, Sapphire Preferred cardholders can score double the points on restaurant and travel purchases, whereas the Southwest Plus only offers bonus rewards for Southwest flights or purchases made with the airline’s hotel and car rental partners.
+For example, Sapphire Preferred cardholders can score 5 points per dollar on travel purchased through Chase Ultimate Rewards, 3 points per dollar on dining, and 2 points per dollar on other travel purchases, whereas the Southwest Plus only offers 2 points per dollar for Southwest flights or purchases made with the airline’s hotel and car rental partners, as well as local transit, commuting, internet, cable, phone services and select streaming purchases.
 The Chase Sapphire Preferred also gives you the option of transferring points to several travel partners at a 1:1 ratio.
 Depending on the partner, the value of your points could end up exceeding the value of Rapid Rewards points earned with the Southwest Plus card.

 Finally, one major advantage of the Chase Sapphire Preferred is the ability to pair it with other Ultimate Rewards cards to further boost your earnings.

 The United Explorer card is another potential alternative to the Southwest Plus card.
 It lacks the annual cardmember bonus of the Southwest Plus, but it does come with two one-time passes to the United Club every year (valued at more than $100).
-This more than makes up for the 3,000 anniversary points you’d get with the Southwest Plus, which are valued at $48.
+This more than makes up for the 3,000 anniversary points you’d get with the Southwest Plus, which we value at $48.

-In addition, the United Explorer card offers priority boarding, a credit up to $100 every four years to cover the cost of Global Entry or TSA PreCheck status, and a 25 percent discount on in-flight purchases, all of which the Southwest Plus card lacks.
+In addition, the United Explorer card offers priority boarding and a credit up to $100 every four years to cover the cost of Global Entry or TSA PreCheck status, which the Southwest Plus card lacks.
 Unlike Southwest, however, United Airlines has a few more restrictions when it comes to booking award travel.